Dutch Loango-Angola: Administration

-According to the instructions of John Maurice, Pieter Moorthamer and Cornelis Nieulant, who sailed with Jol's fleet, were to assume command of the civil administration once Luanda had fallen into Dutch hands.
-Moorthamer and Nieulant, both lawyers with a degree from Leiden University, had been members of the colonial council in Dutch Brazil, the former sent out by the Zealand chamber and the latter by the Amsterdam chamber of the Dutch West India Company.
+According to the instructions of John Maurice, Pieter Moorthamer, and Cornelis Nieulant, who sailed with Jol's fleet, were to assume command of the civil administration once Luanda had fallen into Dutch hands.
+Moorthamer and Nieulant, both lawyers with a degree from Leiden University, had been members of the colonial council in Dutch Brazil, the former sent out by the Zeeland chamber and the latter by the Amsterdam chamber of the WIC.
 They assumed civil command on 29 August 1641.

-John Maurice had pled with the Dutch West India Company to put Luanda under his administration, but the Lords XIX eventually decided to make Loango-Angola, including São Tomé, a separate commandment.
+John Maurice had pleaded with the WIC to put Luanda under his administration, but the WIC eventually decided to make Loango-Angola, including São Tomé, a separate commandment.
 They decided that a triumvirate of three directors consisting of Moorthamer, Nieulant, and Hans Mols would rule the colony, the latter of whom was to be dispatched from the Dutch Republic.
 Mols had been commandant of Cape Verde and Gorée between 1632 and 1635 and chief factor in Elmina, and enjoyed a great reputation as a merchant.

 When Mols arrived in Luanda on 12 April 1643, Pieter Moorthamer had just left for Brazil.
 Nieulant died shortly after, on 19 June 1643.
 This left Mols, who had little experience in Luanda, in command by himself.
 Mols had difficulty gaining control, with troops even disobeying his orders.
-The Dutch West India Company valued Mols' skills as a merchant, however, and was wary to let him go.
+The WIC valued Mols' skills as a merchant, however, and was wary to let him go.
 Halfway 1644, Heynderick van Redinckhoven, who was appointed to fill up one of the directorship vacancies, arrived in Luanda to join Mols as head of the colony.
 Mols eventually left for Brazil on 26 January 1645, leaving only Van Redinckhoven in charge.
 By that time, Van Redinckhoven had already asked the company directors to be retired to the Dutch Republic.
-The Lords XIX denied this request, but appointed former envoy Cornelis Hendrikszoon Ouwman as co-director on 6 July 1645, to relieve Van Redinckhoven of some of his tasks.
+The WIC denied this request, but appointed former envoy Cornelis Hendrikszoon Ouwman as co-director on 6 July 1645, to relieve Van Redinckhoven of some of his tasks.
 Van Redinckhoven left Luanda in April 1647, leaving only Ouwman in charge.